-The building energy end use breakdowns are illustrated in Figure 4 and Figure 5.
+The building energy end-use breakdowns are illustrated below in Figure 4 and Figure 5.

 As shown, the highest cause of electrical energy use (approximately 41% of overall annual use) is the lighting system.
-The second highest cause of electrical energy use is fans, followed by the plug loads (at 31% and 12% respectively).
+The second highest cause of electrical energy use is fans, followed by plug loads (at 31% and 12% respectively).

-Figure 4: Electrical Energy End Use Breakdown for New Westminster Campus (2018)
+Figure 4: Electrical Energy End-Use Breakdown for New Westminster Campus (2018).

 The highest cause of gas use (approximately 51% of overall gas use) is for the envelope losses.
-The second highest cause of gas usage is for ventilation heating, followed by domestic hot water heating (at 37% and 10% respectively).
+The second-highest gas usage cause is ventilation heating, followed by domestic hot water heating (at 37% and 10% respectively).

-Figure 5: Gas End Use Breakdown for New Westminster Campus (2018)
+Figure 5: Gas End-Use Breakdown for New Westminster Campus (2018).